by46/matrix/cookbook/cookbook.0.0.2.md

 # on host
 # export container
-sudo docker export matrix > matrix.tar
+sudo docker export onbuild > matrix.tar

 # import container as a image